wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 1. Create the S3 bucket with a name of your choosing.
 2. Enable bucket versioning.
 3. Enable server side encryption (use the KMS key from the last step).
-4. Configure CORs with the following policy:
+4. Configure CORS with the following policy:

 ```json
 [